Lumi-supercomputer/LUMI-training-materials/docs/2day-next/E07-Slurm.md

 		You can use the `man taskset` command to see how the tool works.

 2. Next we'll try a hybrid MPI/OpenMP program.
-    For this we will use the `hybrid_check` tool from the `lumi-CPEtools` module of the LUMI Software Stack.
+    For this we will use the `hybrid_check` tool from the `lumi-CPEtools` module of the LUMI Software Library.
 	This module is preinstalled on the system and has versions for all versions of the `LUMI` software stack and all toolchains and partitions in those stacks.